 503 Service Unavailable: Indicates that the server is busy with another response and cannot service this request in a timely manner.
 This is only likely to occur when synchronous requests are made.
 A message in Problem Details format provides more details.

 The default BPA cache lifetime is 24 hours.
 With the option for refreshing a report, and regenerating the cache, in both the AEM instance and the HTTP interface, this default value is likely to be appropriate for most uses of the BPA.
-If the report generation time is particularly long for your AEM instance, you may wish to adjust the cache lifetime in order to minimize the regeneration of the report.
+If the report generation time is particularly long for your AEM instance, you may want to adjust the cache lifetime to minimize the regeneration of the report.

 The cache lifetime value is stored as the

 The value of this property is the cache lifetime in seconds.
 An administrator may adjust the cache lifetime using CRX/DE Lite.

 BPA utilizes a system service user account named

 repository-reader-service to execute the Pattern Detector.
 This account is available on AEM 6.2 and later.
 On AEM 6.1, this account must be created prior to installation of BPA by taking the following steps:

 Follow the instructions at Creating a new service user to create a user.
 Set the UserID to